International-Meme-Fund/imf-docs/docs/faq.md

 ## What does IMF stand for?

-It originally stood for “International Meme Fund” but today, it’s simply **IMF**: a **credit cartel** for onchain coordination.
+It stands for “International Meme Fund” or, it’s simply **IMF**: a **credit cartel** for community credit coordination.

 ## What makes IMF different?

 We unlock credit for the long tail.
 Not just blue chips.
 No governance theatre.
-No emissions.
 Just real tools for token communities to coordinate growth and access stable liquidity.

 ## Who is IMF for?